 power my own experiences with violence had taken from me.
 With a new

 honesty and freedom, I began to tackle the topics in my life that had

-formerly silenced me and changed the title of my book to The Little Girl Is Me to reflect the personal journey the book documents.
+formerly silenced me in memoir format.
+My book, The Little Girl Is Me reflects the personal journey the book documents

 This new way of interacting in the world has infiltrated into the classroom, leading to rewarding community partnerships and an on-going discussion about education.
-It has fostered new book projects such as Letters to a Teacher and Writing To Heal.
-It has led to a twenty-four person collaboration to create curriculum for discussions on race, ethnicity, healing and violence.
+It has fostered new book projects such as Letters to a Teacher.
+It has led to a twenty-four person collaboration to create curriculum for discussions around race, ethnicity, healing and violence.
+It has lead to a program that helps students accomplish their personal visions.
+It has also led to a series of OpEds that seek to promote communication, equity, inclusion, overcoming difficulty, and finding agency in our lives.
 Links to all of these projects may be found on this Seeing Through New Eyes Website.
 Your input is welcome, so please join the conversation.